← All articles

 What You Should Do Right Now

-Update during slow times.
-Don't update on a Friday afternoon during your busy season.
-Update on a Tuesday morning when traffic is light.
+2. Update during slow traffic times.
+Don’t update on a Friday afternoon during your busy season.
+Pick a Tuesday or Wednesday morning when traffic is low.

 Need help with this?